About the Author

 author

-Catherine Cole was born in Sydney, Australia and lives in Australia and the UK and France.
-She is a fiction and non-fiction writer and an academic in Literary and Cultural Studies and Creative Writing.
+Catherine Cole was born in Sydney, Australia and lives in Australia, the UK and France.
+She is a fiction and non-fiction writer and a Professor in Creative Writing, Literary and Cultural Studies.
+Having worked as a Deputy Dean, Associate Dean, Research and Professor for 20 years, she is now an Honorary Professor at 3 universities in the UK and Australia.

-Her fictional works include the crime novels Dry Dock and Skin Deep and the fictional memoir about the French in colonial Hanoi, Vietnam, The Grave at Thu Le.
+Catherine’s fictional works include the crime novels Dry Dock and Skin Deep, and the fictional memoir about the French in colonial Hanoi, Vietnam, The Grave at Thu Le.
 She has also published short stories and poetry.

 Her non-fiction includes the memoir, The Poet Who Forgot, a reflection on her youthful friendship with the Australian poet, AD Hope.